CCBDA-UPC/Research-Projects-2025/README.md

 - tutorial documentation
 - presentation *(use a PDF that can be attached in the repo)* and explanations
-- feedback offered by the two teams following the tutorial
+- feedback offered by the class peers

 ## Topics proposed